remnrem/luna-doc/docs/vignettes/soap-pops.md

 ### Swapped files

-In the previous example, any quick visual inspection of the obsreved hypnogram (i.e. corresponding to the Observed stages plot above) would indicate that the data are not consistent with a typical looking human hypnogram, and so we wouldn't really need SOAP to tell us that.
-What if we did have stages that _looked_ densible, but did not align with the individual on whom we have signal data though?
+In the previous example, any quick visual inspection of the observed hypnogram (i.e. corresponding to the Observed stages plot above) would indicate that the data are not consistent with a typical looking human hypnogram, and so we wouldn't really need SOAP to tell us that.
+What if we did have stages that _looked_ sensible, but did not align with the individual on whom we have signal data though?
 To see, here we swap another person's staging in, and see what happens. i.e. here the stages in `other.eannot` are from somebody else: